 The cold-blooded murder of innocent people in London on Saturday evening will not succeed in driving us apart.
 I have a clear message to those who perpetrate terrorism: you are against the very core teaching of Islam and of our Prophet Muhammad, peace be upon him.”

 Apart from these London imams taking a strong stand against the attackers, other Islamic leaders across the United Kingdom have also condemned the attack.

 What’s important to note is how most mainstream media outlets have deliberately refused to report on the condemnations and measures being taken by the Muslim community to deter such attacks.
 They choose to fan the flames against the many Muslims who abhor such attacks rather than douse them.

-By Amando Flavio
+Written By: Amando Flavio